datafibers-community/df_complete_guide/design_overview.md

 DF_Service <-- Kafka_Connect: Response connect status
 DF_Service -> MongoDB: Request compare/update the connect status
 DF_Service <-- MongoDB : Response status updated
 {% endplantuml %}

+### Stream Back.
+When batch processing is complete, DF supports to stream back the result set to the queue for further consuming or transformation.
+It first exports the result set to a json file.
+Then, leverage file connector to send the file content to the queue.
+Once succeeded, the stream back connector will be deleted.

+{% plantuml %}
+activate DF_Service
+activate Spark
+activate Kafka_Connect

+DF_Service -> Batch_Transform : Request batch transform
+note left: Foreach connect returned
+Batch_Transform -> Batch_Transform: Transform and export to json
+DF_Service <-- Batch_Transform: Response complete and change to streaming status DF_Service -> Kafka_Connect: Request stream the json to queue
+DF_Service <-- Kafka_Connect : Stream back is completed and delete the connect
+{% endplantuml %}